DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-appveyor.md

 This topic describes how to integrate TestCafe tests into an AppVeyor project's build process.

+## Prerequisites

+In this tutorial, we will take tests from a GitHub repository: [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
+Fork this repository before we start.

 ## Step 1 - Create an AppVeyor Project

 If you are using AppVeyor for the first time, you will begin with an empty account without any projects.